 We provide comprehensive care for the injured child in our independently functioning Level I Pediatric Trauma Center.

 We treat all types of injuries that children sustain, from blunt to penetrating.

 Thoracic (chest) Injuries

 Genitourinary Trauma (related to the genital and urinary organs or their functions

 Injuries of the muscular or skeletal system

 Central Nervous System Injuries

-A childhood tumor arising from "stem cells" that should have turned into the adrenal gland or into nerves along the spinal column from the neck to the pelvis.
-Members of our group have a special interest in the biological study of neuroblastoma, and these efforts have led to Children's Hospital being designated as a Center for Excellence in Neuroblastoma Research.
+A childhood tumor arising from stem cells that should have formed into the adrenal gland or into nerves along the spinal column from the neck to the pelvis.
+Members of our group have a special interest in the biological study of neuroblastoma.
+These efforts have led to Children's Hospital being designated as a Center for Excellence in Neuroblastoma Research.